Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 Public restrooms can cost CHF 1–2.
 Not all places are free, especially in train stations.
 So make sure you have a little change with you at all times.

 Some accept cards, some don’t.
-Use restrooms when you’re at restaurants or stores to avoid the charge.
+Use restrooms at restaurants or stores to avoid charges.

 And if you are running for a train, then remember there are toilets on them as well.